 For subjects of interest across study groups, chairs will coordinate topics among themselves.

 The study group leading the coordination has no authoritative role over the other groups.
 Each study groups can develop recommendation within their scope.
 The objective is that Recommendations across the sector are complementary, do not overlap or conflict.
-If an issue cannot be solved between the chairs, the coordination is handled by WP2/RG-WPR.
-RG-WPR to schedule recurrent meetings with SG chairs and relevant TSB staff to coordinate inter study needs, particularly to anticipate new issues (e.g. a new technology may create ambiguity for coordination and SG responsibilities).
+If an issue cannot be solved between the chairs, the coordination is handled by WP2/TSAG.
+WP2/TSAG to schedule recurrent meetings with SG chairs and relevant TSB staff to coordinate inter study needs, particularly to anticipate new issues (e.g. a new technology may create ambiguity for coordination and SG responsibilities).
 Note: attendance on a need basis, SG chairs to provide inputs to the agenda.

 Request for the new Lead SG designation (TD301)

 SG17 takes the lead for the coordination on trust.
-SG17 has no authority over SG20 and SG13.
 SG20 and SG13 can develop work in their scope, complementary to SG17 and to each other’s recommendations.
-If coordination between SG17, SG20 and SG13 chairs is not sufficient, WP2/RG-WPR will address the issue in a serie of calls with the SG13, SG17 and SG20 chairs and supporting TSB staff.
+If coordination between SG17, SG20 and SG13 chairs is not sufficient, WP2/TSAG will address the issue in a serie of calls with the SG13, SG17 and SG20 chairs and supporting TSB staff.

 Discussion on the need for the lead SG concept, and its effectiveness was deferred.
 Criteria for determining the lead SG are also referred to the later stages of discussion, once the effectiveness of the concept will be assessed.
 Nevertheless, the meeting confirms that the coordination on trust will be led by SG17.